maksiksq/chaos-abyss/manualArticles/frameworks.md

 - You don't like change ❌

 ## So which?
-Well it depends, of course.
+Well it depends, of course :idk:.
 If you're learning, I'd go for either Vue or Svelte.
 I started with React and it was not fun.
 Svelte is the way for new things, but there are considerations to not use it because it's only growing.

 And if you're looking for a UI framework, you should also consider a meta-framework.
 Usually for React it's Next.js, for Vue it's Nuxt.js, for Svelte it's SvelteKit.
 Those are essential in many cases.